 Capital city: Kingston

-Geography: Jamaica is the third biggest island in the Caribbean.
-Much of inland Jamaica is covered in rough and mountainous terrain, with a significant number of small and underground rivers traversing the country.
-The coastline is made up of a combination of white sandy beaches and rugged, rocky areas.
+Geography: Jamaica is the third-biggest island in the Caribbean.
+Much of inland Jamaica is covered in rough and mountainous terrain, with numerous underground rivers.
+The coastline alternates between white sandy beaches and rugged, rocky areas.

 Political system: Parliamentary democracy under a constitutional monarchy